 There are many other things inside Morgan Street Food Hall, like local snacks to buy, cheesecake bites, etc. that add even more options to your visit!

-Please note Fleurs de Moufette, pictured below, is closed as of July 2019.
+Please note Fleurs de Moufette, pictured below, was closed as of July 2019.

-The food hall will also carries local provisions, candles and more.
+The food hall will also periodically offer local provisions, like candles, perishable sauces and pre-packaged food products, and more.

 How it Operates…and Hours of Operation

 Morgan Street Food Hall is a central space that houses individual businesses.
 You pay for items per kiosk or food stall.
 In other words, a single Morgan Street Food Hall card doesn't exist.
 But a good ‘ole credit or cash is accepted everywhere!
 There is also an ATM inside the food hall near the restrooms.

 It will be open seven days a week, from morning to evening.
 Lunch and dinner are their main meals though the creperie and smoothie vendors may be open earlier for breakfast.
 Generally hours are as follows:

 - Thursday through Saturday: 7:00am to 2:00am

 Hours of operation may change in the first weeks or months they're open as they get a feel for traffic.